Where to Stay in Sydney: Best Areas & Hotels

 If it's your first visit to Sydney, you'll want to stay as close as possible to its sparkling harbor waters.
-Popular tourist attractions like the Royal Botanic Gardens, Darling Harbour, and Barangaroo cluster around its shores as well as many of the city's best neighborhoods and top hotels and restaurants.
+Popular Sydney tourist attractions, like the Royal Botanic Gardens, Darling Harbour, and Barangaroo, cluster around its shores, as well as many of the city's best neighborhoods and top hotels and restaurants.

-Sydney has an excellent public transportation network, so no matter where you stay, you can easily access all the top tourist attractions.
+Sydney has an excellent public transportation network, so no matter where you stay, you can easily access all the top things to see and do.
 Buses and trains run frequently between different areas in the city, and Circular Quay, near the Opera House, is the main departure point for ferries to popular tourist destinations like Manly and Taronga Zoo.

-Where to Stay for Sightseeing
+Where to Stay in Sydney for Sightseeing

 Near the Rocks, in an elegant Italianate sandstone building, the more affordable Radisson Blu Plaza Hotel Sydney is an easy stroll from the Sydney Opera House, Circular Quay, and the Royal Botanic Gardens.
 The rooms are clean and contemporary, and the hotel has an indoor pool and sauna.

-Where to Stay for Luxury
+Where to Stay in Sydney for Luxury

-On historic Finger Wharf in harborside Woolloomooloo, the quirky Ovolo Woolloomooloo mixes bright modern decor with a heritage building, and drinks in the minibar are free.
-The hotel lies opposite the Royal Botanic Gardens and you can walk to the Sydney Opera House and the ferries of Circular Quay in less than 30 minutes.
+On historic Finger Wharf in harborside Woolloomooloo, the quirky Ovolo Woolloomooloo mixes bright modern decor with a heritage building.
+Free goodie bags with tasty snacks are a special perk.
+The hotel lies opposite the Royal Botanic Gardens, and you can walk to the Sydney Opera House and the ferries of Circular Quay in less than 30 minutes.

 Right in the heart of the bustling CBD, near Hyde Park and Town Hall station, the Art Deco-style Primus Hotel Sydney welcomes guests in a sprawling lobby.
 It offers excellent value, with wonderful staff, a rooftop pool, spacious rooms, and comfortable beds.

-Where to Stay for Families
+Where to Stay in Sydney for Families

-A short walk from here, Meriton Serviced Apartments World Tower is Sydney's highest hotel and offers one- to three-bedroom suites with full kitchens and laundry facilities.
+A short walk from here, Meriton Serviced Apartments World Tower is Sydney's highest hotel and offers extra-large one- to three-bedroom suites with full kitchens and laundry facilities.
 Kids can splash around in the heated indoor pool.

-Where to Stay near the Beach
+Where to Stay in Sydney near the Beach

 For backpackers and beach lovers alike, Bondi Beach, about a 15 to 20-minute drive from the CBD, is synonymous with the seaside Sydney lifestyle.
 A short hop from its golden shores, the Adina Apartment Hotel Bondi Beach features bright modern apartments with kitchens and laundry facilities.
-You can also relax on sunloungers at the outdoor pool.
+You can also relax on sun loungers at the outdoor pool.
 Even closer to Bondi Beach, QT Bondi offers chic, contemporary studios and apartments with well-equipped kitchens and spa-like baths.

 If you want to stay right near the beach and don't mind catching a ferry to the city, Manly makes a great base.
 A 30-minute ferry ride from Circular Quay, Quest Manly, with large serviced apartments, is a short stroll to beautiful Manly Beach with fantastic surfing.
 It's also steps away from great shopping and restaurants at The Corso.
-All the rooms boast balconies, so you can soak up the sea views, and the ferry to Circular Quay in the city departs just across the road.
+All the rooms boast balconies, so you can soak up the sea views.
+The ferry to Circular Quay in the city departs just across the road.

-Where to Stay for Shopping
+Where to Stay in Sydney for Shopping

 Pitt Street Shopping Mall is Sydney's shopping hub.
-Here, you'll find big department stores such as Myer and David Jones as well as Westfield Sydney, with more than 350 shops, including big-name chains like Zara and Gap.
+Here, you'll find big department stores such as Myer and David Jones, as well as Westfield Sydney, with more than 350 shops, including big-name chains like Zara and Gap.
 For high-end Australian designers and beautiful architecture, make sure you stroll through the Strand Arcade, off the Pitt Street Mall, and head over to the elegant Queen Victoria Building (QVB).
-Dating from 1898, the QVB has multiple levels of designer stores, and you can refuel at the fabulous high-tea here.
+Dating from 1898, the QVB has multiple levels of designer stores, and you can refuel at the fabulous high tea here.

 In a convenient location between the Queen Victoria Building and Pitt Street Mall, the chic and quirky QT Sydney, in the historic State Theatre and Gowings buildings, is an edgy boutique hotel with sultry lighting in its stylish rooms.
 Deep soaking tubs, super comfy beds, and fluffy black robes are welcome features.

 For vintage clothing and cutting edge designer fashions, head to Surry Hills or Paddington, less than 15 minutes by taxi from the city center.
 If you want easy access to the edgy boutiques here and the popular Saturday Paddington markets, the boutique ADGE Apartment Hotel sits in a convenient location between both Paddington and Surry Hills.
 It offers stylish and spotlessly clean modern apartments with multi-hued carpet, wide balconies, and fully-equipped kitchenettes.
-Turndown is a treat, and fabulous restaurants, funky boutiques, and homey cafes are a short stroll away.
+Turndown is a treat, and fabulous restaurants, funky boutiques, and homey cafés are a short stroll away.